 Which to Choose

 Invoice multiple clients, bill hourly, need a professional look: FreshBooks.
 The client experience and time tracking justify the $19-55/month.
+If you have more than 5 regular clients, start on Plus, not Lite.

 Also worth reading: best tax software for freelancers when you’re ready to file, and the tools in your home office setup are deductible — tracking them in your accounting software from day one saves work at tax time.